-Scope note: This property describes the use of material or immaterial things in a way essential to the performance or the outcome of an E7 Activity.
+Scope note: This property describes the use of material or immaterial things in a way essential to the

 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
 For example, the software tools on a computer.